tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/goodmanbacon.md

 The weighted average of all 2x2 comparisons is problematic for two reasons:

-1. Forbidden comparisons/contrasts: in our example, one of the 2x2 comparisons that form part of the final TWFE estimate is as follows:
+1. **Forbidden comparisons/contrasts**: in our example, one of the 2x2 comparisons that form part of the final TWFE estimate is as follows:

 | State/Year | 1 | 2 |
 | -------- | ------- | ------- |